Emery County, Utah

 - 2005: The San Rafael Swell is designated as a National Conservation Area.

-This timeline provides a condensed summary of the historical journey of Emery County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Emery County, Utah.